 - We know that we will need something like 50 million hours of human time per year to produce the clothing for one million residents.
 This number could be made dramatically smaller if everyone were willing to wear identical cotton T-shirts and shorts every day, but let’s assume that everyone will be wearing a variety of stylish, fashionable, new clothes and shoes.
 This works out to about one hour per resident per week on average.
 People who want to wear a lot of new clothes will contribute more of their human time, people who are happy to wear shorts and a T-shirt every day will contribute less.

 - We will need an average of 80 million hours of human time per year to provide housing for one million residents.
 This is housing at the level of 300 square feet of space and a private restroom for each person in the city.
-And let’s keep in mind that, in this estimate, every 15 years we tear down all of the housing, recyle it completely, and rebuild shiny new housing (see Chapter 18 for details).
+And let’s keep in mind that, in this estimate, every 15 years we tear down all of the housing, recycle it completely, and rebuild shiny new housing (see Chapter 18 for details).
 [Let’s also keep in mind that this 80 million hour estimate is highly dependent on the amount of space provided to each resident.
-If everyone lived in 100 square feet per person and a private restroom for every couple, this number could fall significantly.
+If everyone lived in 100 square feet per person and a private restroom for every couple, this number could be reduced significantly.
 See Appendix F for a discussion.]

 This sounds great.
 For three of the big essentials that every resident needs (food, clothing and housing), each resident contributes about seven hours of work per week.
 In fact, this time commitment seems like an amazing bargain compared to life in the United States.
 If a worker in the United States makes $8 per hour, then 7 hours a week is $56, or $2,912 per year.
 Can any worker in the U.S. eat all of his/her meals in nice restaurants, purchase high-fashion clothing, and obtain safe, secure housing for $2,912 per year?
-No, obviously not.
-A person living in the United States would have trouble feeding himself restaurant-quality food for a year on this amount of money.
-Housing would be an impossibility on this little bit of money in much of the U.S. housing market.
+Obviously not.
+A person living in the United States would have trouble feeding himself restaurant-quality food for a year on this amount of money, and housing would be an impossibility on this little bit of money in much of the U.S. housing market.